Former employee of Tembusu Home charged for stealing elderly residents’ life savings

 SINGAPORE: A former employee of the Tembusu Home for the destitute was charged on Monday (Feb 13) for essentially robbing seven elderly residents of their life savings in less than a year.

-Former assistant superintendent Chiang Zhao Xiang, 31, faces one count of criminal breach of trust and two counts of cheating, involving over S$252,000 he swindled out of seven residents aged 52 to 66.
+Former assistant superintendent Chiang Zhao Xiang, 31, faces one count of criminal breach of trust and two counts of cheating, involving more than S$252,000 he swindled out of seven residents aged 52 to 66.

-Between May 2014 and January 2015, when he was an assistant superintendent, Chiang was entrusted with control over S$220,476 in the bank accounts of seven elderly residents.
+Between May 2014 and January 2015, when he was an assistant superintendent, Chiang was entrusted with control more than S$220,476 in the bank accounts of seven elderly residents.
 He allegedly misappropriated all the money via ATM withdrawals and ATM transfers.

 Chiang is also accused of cheating two residents of a total of S$32,000 in November and December 2014.